Doc077/melonly-core/README.md

 Modern applications often require established two-way server connection for real-time data updating.
 The best option is to use Websocket connections.
 Melonly provides a powerful API for managing these features.

 First though, you should get to know the concept of broadcasting channels.
+Channel is a class used for namespacing events with its own authorization logic.
 To create new channel class you may use CLI:

 ```shell
 melon make channel chat